adrybakov/rad-tools/doc/tb2j_plotter.rst

     Type of data for display.

     Specifying the data for display at the graph.
-Everything is displayed by default.
+    Everything is displayed by default, each value in a separate picture.
     Currently available for display: Isotropic exchange parameter, distance.

         *default* : all